Renaming and Destructuring Variables in ES6

 Nested Destructuring

-There's one last piece of the puzzle for this article, and that's the fact that in our example, we are still using dot notation on the righthand side: data.weather.
-We can destructure that too by moving the weather child over to the lefthand side like this:
+There's one last piece of the puzzle for this article, and that's the fact that in our example, we are still selecting the first array item on the righthand side: data.weather[0].
+We can destructure the first array item too by moving the weather array pattern over to the lefthand side like this:

-What's important to realise in this situation and something that I've seen trip up developers in the past is that although weather now appears on the lefthand side, it does not become a variable.
+What's important to realise in this situation is that weather labels the source property and does not become a variable.
 We still only get weatherName and weatherDescription.

-If for some reason you still want direct access to the weather object as well, then you would define it as a separate destructured property:
+If you still want direct access to the first weather object as well, you can destructure the same source property separately:

 I'll admit, I'm not that keen on this particular aspect of destructuring, but from experience, the use case where you need to access a nested object, as well as elements within it separately is fairly rare.